MoGit10/DiceGameINST126/README.md

 - When a player stops rolling, their dice are added to their score.
 Scores are shown after each turn.
 The first player to reach 50 points wins, and the game ends with a "Game Over" message and a thank you for playing.

+## Added Features
+- Single-player Mode, If only one player is playing, they aim to get the highest score possible.
+- I imported time and used it so, the game uses small pauses to make rolling dice and showing messages feel more natural.
+- Scoreboard, Scores are displayed in a table using Pandas at the end.